rcl-ssl/docs/api/authorization.md

 ## Service Response

-A success response contains a JSON response with an [AccessToken](./models.md#access-token) in the body of the reposnse.
+A success response contains a JSON response with an [AuthToken](./models.md#authtoken) in the body of the response.
+The Access Token can be acquired from the ``AuthToken``.

 ## Use the Access Tokens to Make a Request